nafizjiwa/REACT-Router/README.md

           // ... user profile content here
         )
       }
-##### The UserProfile component renders if loggedIn prop is false Navigate is returned and then rendered sending user to `/` page
+##### The UserProfile component renders if loggedIn prop is false Navigate is returned and then rendered sending user to `/` page.</br>

+### `useNavigate()`
+useNavigate hook updates the browswer location imperatively by returning a navigate function.</br>
+It triggers a redirect and the ability to navigate through the history stack.</br>
+useNavigate(insert integer here) allows positve integers forward and negative backward in history</br>